Foundation

 What unlocks next

 With clean master data, all Phase 2 system integrations become faster and more reliable.
-PIM, B2B commerce, and CRM integrations all depend on agreed customer and product records.
+PIM, B2B Ecommerce, and CRM integrations all depend on agreed customer and product records.

 Common mistake